tlabs-data/tablesaw-parquet/README.md

 Note that a tablesaw Table written to parquet and read back with default conversion will have the following changes:

-* TextColumns will be read back as StringColumns.
 * If the *minimizeColumnSizes* option is not set (which is the default), Floats will be changed to Doubles and Shorts to Integers.

 ## Features